 As a result of digitisation and general economic growth, the region’s retail segment is experiencing faster than average growth of late, which inevitably encourages more and more industry competitors to the forefront of the domain.

-It is therefore vital for leaders like P&G to not just hone its products through innovation, but to also perfect internal facets, across capital expenditures, human resources and the supply chain.
+It is therefore vital for leaders like Procter & Gamble to not just hone its products through innovation, but to also perfect internal facets, across capital expenditures, human resources and the supply chain.

 Regarding the former, products, facilities, warehouses, storage, distribution channels and management processes are all upgraded on continuous cycles; each of these cycles intertwining strategically in order to ensure the best products, being unveiled at the right time, and to the correct specifications for each customer demographic.